La Tonya Day

 What do you attribute your success to?

-I attribute my success to my faith in God and the foundation I built during my 18 years as a restaurant server.
+I attribute my success to my faith in God and the foundation I built during my 18 years in the foodservice industry.
 That experience taught me invaluable skills in customer service, teamwork, and adaptability, which prepared me for my current role.
-I am deeply passionate about what I do and truly love the work I engage in every day.
+I am deeply passionate about helping people succeed and I truly love the work I am blessed to do within this industry.

 What’s the best career advice you’ve ever received?